 Childhood Infections and Hearing Loss

 Viral infections that more commonly impact children can lead to sudden sensorineural hearing loss.
-These infections include, but are not limited to, mumps, rubella, and herpes.4 If the infection results in a hearing loss, it is typically unilateral, but it is not uncommon for a patient to develop bilateral sensorineural hearing loss.
+These infections include but are not limited to, mumps, rubella, and herpes.4 If the infection results in hearing loss, it is typically unilateral, but it is not uncommon for a patient to develop bilateral sensorineural hearing loss.
 When a person is exposed to viral infections, the disease can travel through the blood supply to the inner ear, causing damage to the cochlear hair cells.

 Osteoporosis and Hearing Loss